-Where to position different species of Iris plants
+Where to position different species of Iris plants:

-Moist loving Iris:
+Moist loving Irises:

 These will NOT grow submerged in water or with their roots in wet waterlogged soil in winter.

-A family of plants that will give much colour and flower shapes to enjoy over a long period of time if you give each one the conditions it enjoys.
+This is a family of plants that will give much colour and flower shapes to enjoy over a long period of time if you give each one the conditions it enjoys.